K-Zone Ja-Ela

-K-Zone is a two-storey shopping mall complex in the vicinity of the Kapuwatta suburb area of Ja-Ela, outside Colombo, Sri Lanka.
+K-Zone was a two-storey shopping mall complex in the vicinity of the Kapuwatta suburb area of Ja-Ela, outside Colombo, Sri Lanka.

 In 2011 John Keells Holdings acquired the 2.4 ha site on the Colombo-Negombo Road.
 The 13,000 sqm building, was constructed at a cost of Rs 119 million, and is owned and operated by John Keells Holdings.
 It was opened to the public in October 2013.
+Its now permanently closed in January 2024 as John Keels Holdings started to plan an apartment sector in this land.